bauerceptor/teach25-embedded-systems/_pages/Hardware-I/2 - Electric Circuits/Exercise Solution.md

 ## Multiple Choice Questions

 ### Question 1: In a series circuit, which quantity remains the same throughout all components?

 **Answer: c.
 Current**

 **Explanation:** In series circuits, there is only one path for current to flow, so the same current must pass through each component.
 Voltage divides among components based on their resistance values, but current remains constant throughout the series path.

 ### Question 2: In a parallel circuit, which quantity remains the same across all branches?

 **Answer: a.
 Voltage**

 **Explanation:** In parallel circuits, all components are connected between the same two points, so they all experience the same potential difference (voltage).
 Current divides among the branches based on their resistance values.

-### Question 3: Kirchhoff's Voltage Law states that:
+### Question 3: Kirchhoff's Voltage Law states that

 **Answer: b.
 The sum of voltage drops around any closed loop equals the applied voltage**

 **Explanation:** KVL is based on conservation of energy.
 As you trace around any closed loop, the energy supplied by voltage sources must equal the energy consumed by resistive elements.
 Mathematically, the algebraic sum of all voltages around a loop equals zero.

-### Question 4: Kirchhoff's Current Law applies to:
+### Question 4: Kirchhoff's Current Law applies to

 **Answer: c.
 Nodes or junctions in a circuit**

 **Explanation:** KCL states that the algebraic sum of currents entering and leaving any node equals zero.
 This is based on conservation of charge - current flowing into a junction must equal current flowing out.

-### Question 5: The total resistance of three 12Ω resistors connected in parallel is:
+### Question 5: The total resistance of three 12Ω resistors connected in parallel is

 **Answer: a.
 4Ω**

 **Explanation:** For parallel resistors: 1/R_total = 1/R₁ + 1/R₂ + 1/R₃ = 1/12 + 1/12 + 1/12 = 3/12 = 1/4.
 Therefore, R_total = 4Ω.